mlytics/stream-sdk-guide/HLS.js/vue-sample/README.md

   </script>
   ```

 5. Call `mux.monitor()` and include Mux data options.
-Be sure to pass in the hlsjs instance and the Hls constructor.
+Be sure to pass in the Hls constructor and its instance.

   ```javascript
   mounted() {